Dutch pension fund ABP to sell $17.5 bln of fossil fuel assets - Up News Info

 Article content

-Wortmann had said as recently as June that exiting fossil fuel investments was “not the solution” to global warming, despite pressure from environmental activists and a growing number of the fund’s own participants.
+After the planned sale, which represents 3% of the fund’s total assets, ABP intends to increase investment in renewable energy where possible, Chairman Corien Wortmann said in a statement.

+Asked about the turnaround, Wortmann told national broadcaster NOS it had been prompted by rising concerns about climate change and the most recent UN climate report.
+“The earth is projected to heat up by 1.5 degrees already within seven years.
+That means a radical chance is needed and that is partly the reason why we are now announcing this chance of course,” Wortmann said.

-Announcing Tuesday’s decision she cited concerns of fund participants and their employers.
+The Dutch move came as asset managers Fidelity International and BlackRock also announced a tighter focus on emissions ahead of the COP26 talks in Scotland.
+Announcing Tuesday’s decision, Wortmann cited concerns of fund participants and their employers.

-She said that in the future the fund would focus on engagement with large consumers of fossil fuel such as electricity companies, the automobile industry and aviation industry.
+She said that in the future the fund would focus on engagement with large consumers of fossil fuel such as electricity companies and the automobile and aviation industries.

 “Using our influence as a shareholder, ABP will encourage companies that use fossil fuels to become more sustainable.”